vitosgeen/crypto_trade_level/docs/TECH_SPEC_LEVELS_EXT.md

 ## 3. Trigger Direction
 - **LONG triggers only when price moves DOWN from the top toward L**
+- **LONG triggers only when price moves UP from the base level L**
+- **SHORT triggers only when price moves DOWN from the base level L**
 - **SHORT triggers only when price moves UP from the bottom toward L**

 ## 4. Trigger Sequence